 3. Health Insurance

 Students enrolled for studies at the university and are below 30 years are eligible to apply for the public health insurance in Germany.
 Inform yourself as soon as you arrive if you can apply for this particular insurance.
 Students taking language courses or attending Studienkolleg are not eligible to apply for the public health insurance.
 They must insure themselves through the private insurance cover.
-Read more about the Health Insurances in Germany.
+Read more about the Health Insurances for Students in Germany

 4. Opening a Bank Account